 The dewatered fibres from the dewatering press may be mixed with concentrated steepwater and cakes from the oil press and dried to approximate 12% moisture.
 The dried fibre are pelletized to reduce bulkiness and pneumatically transported to a silo ready for shipping.

 The fibre fraction is a valuable constituent of animal feeds.

+New High Pressure Hydrocyclone Technology (HP HC) is efficently applied in primary separation.
 Crude starch milk from the dewatering screen ahead of the fine mill and from the first stage fibre washing are combined.
 The crude starch milk contains starch, gluten and solubles.

 • Gluten Overflow

 A mill stream thickener may be applied on the separator feed.

 The gluten fraction from the primary separator is traditionally concentrated on a nozzle type continuous centrifugal separator - a gluten thickener.